wmde/wikidata-mismatch-finder/docs/README.md

 ## Browser Testing <a id="browser-testing"></a>

 The app uses [Laravel Dusk](https://laravel.com/docs/8.x/dusk) as the Browser testing framework.
-Dusk uses a ChromeDriver installation, which means you should install [Google Chrome](https://www.google.com/chrome/) to run the tests.
+Dusk uses a ChromeDriver installation, since we are using [Laravel Sail](https://laravel.com/docs/8.x/sail#laravel-dusk), a standalone chrome installation is included in the docker setup.

-To run all the browser tests run in the root folder of the project:
+To run all the browser tests:

 ```
 sail dusk